 Complimentary purchase protection — essential for expensive purchases

-While this card is favored toward restaurant and grocery store purchases, the American Express® Gold Card also offers an exclusive purchase protection benefit.
+While this card is favored toward restaurant and U.S. supermarket purchases, the American Express® Gold Card also offers an exclusive purchase protection benefit.
 If you tend to buy expensive Amazon purchases, such as technology or furniture, you’ll want to protect your items from potential damage, loss or theft.
 By paying with your American Express® Gold Card, your purchase will be covered for up to 90 days from the date of purchase.
 This purchase protection is good for up to $10,000 per covered purchase, for up to $50,000 per calendar year with your American Express® Gold Card.

 Although Amazon purchases only earn 1X Membership Rewards points with the Amex Gold card, you’ll want to consider the value of this complimentary purchase protection plan — potentially saving you thousands of dollars on high-value items.